-Award-winning director and showrunner Kari Skogland is CEO of Mad Rabbit, which launched in 2016.
-As CEO, Skogland is committed to producing high-end one-hour dramas for the international market while she continues her award-winning work as director of hit series including The Handmaid’s Tale and the upcoming pilot The Rook (Starz).
+Emmy®-nominated, BAFTA award-winning director and showrunner Kari Skogland is CEO of Mad Rabbit, a Red Arrow Studios company, which launched in 2016.
+As CEO, Skogland is committed to producing high-end one-hour dramas for the international market while she continues her award-winning work as director of hit series including The Handmaid’s Tale, the first two episodes of AMC’s NOS4A2 starring Zachary Quinto, and the pilot of Starz’s The Rook.
+Skogland also serves as pilot block director and an executive producer of Showtime’s limited series The Loudest Voice starring Russell Crowe as Roger Ailes.
+Up next, Skogland will direct the six-part Marvel Studios Falcon and the Winter Soldier miniseries for Disney+.

-Skogland’s current television credits include directing episodes of the first and second seasons of Golden Globe and Emmy award-winning The Handmaid’s Tale (Hulu) and episodes for the premiere season of Condor (Audience).
-Additional television credits include The Borgias and Penny Dreadful (Showtime), Boardwalk Empire (HBO), The Killing, The Walking Dead and Fear the Walking Dead (AMC), Under the Dome (CBS), Vikings (History Channel), Power starring 50 Cent (Starz), The Americans (FX), House of Cards and The Punisher (Netflix) and many more.
+Skogland’s additional television credits include the premiere season of Condor (Audience), The Borgias and Penny Dreadful (Showtime), Boardwalk Empire (HBO), The Killing, The Walking Dead and Fear the Walking Dead (AMC), Under the Dome (CBS), Vikings (History Channel), Power (Starz), The Americans (FX), House of Cards and The Punisher (Netflix) and many more.
 Skogland also directed Sons of Liberty (History), a 6-part event miniseries for which she won the Directors Guild of Canada (DCG) award for best director of a television miniseries.

 As a feature film writer, director and producer, Skogland’s film Fifty Dead Men Walking, starring Sir Ben Kingsley and Jim Sturgess, premiered at a gala at Toronto International Film Festival.
 The film won the Canadian Screen Award for Best Adapted Screenplay and was nominated for an additional six awards including Best Film.
 It also won Best Feature Drama at the Leo Awards.
 Additionally, Skogland was recognized by the DCG for Best Director.
-Her previous film as director, writer and producer was The Stone Angel, starring Ellen Burstyn and Ellen Page, which was nominated for Best Director, Best Writer by WGC and Best Film by the DCG, Best Screenplay by WGC and Best Actress.
+Her previous film, The Stone Angel starring Ellen Burstyn and Ellen Page, which Skogland directed, wrote, and produced, garnered nominations by the DGC for Best Director and Best Film, as well as Best Screenplay by the WGC, and a win for Ellen Burstyn for the Genie Award for Best Actress.

 For her body of work, Skogland was honored at the BIRKS-TELEFIM 2015 Diamond Tribute to Women in Film.
 She has also worked for many years advocating with the DGA and DGC on behalf of women directors.